jonascarpay/rebound/README.md

 Tools for working with traversal-based Bird/Paterson-style De Bruijn-indices, with zero non-base dependencies.

 Conceptually, this package is very similar to [`bound`](https://github.com/ekmett/bound/)'s [`Bound.Scope.Simple`](https://hackage.haskell.org/package/bound-2.0.3/docs/Bound-Scope-Simple.html) module, i.e. the non-monadic version, but with an API focused on general traversals.
-The simplest case where this is useful is when you have multiple variables/binders in the same expression data type, but this API works with any representation you can generate the appropriate traversal for.
+The simplest case where this is useful is when you have multiple variables/binders in the same expression data type.
-That means that it can also work with named representations, or a nested transformer stack like `bound` itself.
+More generally, the API works with any representation you can generate the appropriate traversal for, which includes named representations, or nested scope transformers like `bound` itself.

 As a rule of thumb, if your expression forms a monad, use `bound`, if not, you might be interested in this package instead.